kcpatt27/global-info-portal/memory-bank/systemPatterns.md

 - **CSS Variables:** Extensive use of variables (`css-styles/core/variables.css`) for theming and consistency.
 - **Responsive Design:** Primarily handled through media queries (`css-styles/layout/responsive.css`) and dedicated mobile stylesheets (`mobile.css`, potentially others in `devices/` or component-specific mobile files).
 - **BEM-like Naming:** Likely uses a BEM-inspired convention for CSS class names (observe in HTML/CSS).
+- **Known CSS Conflicts:**
+  - **`.background-info` Overflow Conflict:** Potential conflict between `overflow: visible` in `css-styles/layout/sidebar.css` (line 161) and `overflow-y: auto` in `css-styles/layout/containers.css` (line 43).
+The shorthand `overflow: visible` can override `overflow-y: auto` in some browsers.
+Currently not causing visible issues, but should be resolved by removing `overflow: visible` from `sidebar.css` or ensuring `overflow-y: auto` takes precedence.
+The min-height values across files (80px, 100px, 150px, 200px, 250px, 50vh) are intentional responsive breakpoints, not conflicts.
+  - **Mobile CSS Inclusion Risk:** `mobile.css` and `css-styles/layout/mobile-layout.css` are currently linked directly from `index.html`.
+These files include global (non-media-wrapped) rules (for example `.info-container { height: 40vh; overflow: hidden; }`) which can affect desktop layouts if loaded unconditionally.
+Prefer scoping these rules inside `@media (max-width: 768px)` or conditionally loading mobile styles at runtime to avoid unintended layout changes.

 ### JavaScript
 - **Vanilla JS:** No reliance on major frontend frameworks.